 MIT Technology Review exists in Arabic?

 Yes, we’re just as thrilled that MIT Technology Review is now in Arabic for the first time.
-Published by Haykal Media, in partnership with Dubai Future Foundation.
+Published by Haykal Media.
 Visit the website here.

 How is the list chosen?